The sum total of a math degree

 “A lot of people helped me along the way,” McGrath says.
 “So I want to help many people succeed to make the world better.
 The biggest gift and the most joy is for the giver.”

 McGrath has been paying it forward in countless ways to the community: as member of the College of Science Advisory Board, an honorary trustee (retired) of the OSU Foundation, a board member at the Susan G. Komen Foundation of Oregon and SW Washington, a partner Social Venture Partners Portland and a member of ARCS (Achievement Rewards for College Scientists) Portland Chapter.
-She is also a past President and current board member of the Oregon Society of CPAs Educational Foundation.
+She is also a past President and former board member of the Oregon Society of CPAs Educational Foundation.
+McGrath continues to support the organization and has endowed an accounting scholarship at Oregon State to ensure the future of future accountants.

 Recently the McGraths received the Martin Chaves Lifetime Achievement Award by the Department of Intercollegiate Athletics presented its to were honor their exceptional contributions to OSU Athletics, particularly the baseball program.
 In addition, the McGraths have been volunteer fundraisers for the renovation of Goss Stadium and the creation of the Pat Casey Baseball Endowment among other projects.